-- Real or personal income-producing property, tools of trade, governmental entitlement specifically treated as exempt assets by state or federal law; - Actual work-related expenses, whether itemized or by standard deduction, such as taxes, retirement fund contributions, union dues, transportation costs to and from work, special equipment costs and child care expenses; or

-- 3) Earned income of children below the age of 18 years who are full-time students and who are not working full time. - In determining need, the period of time used as a basis for the calculation shall be a 30-day period commencing on the date of the application.
+- 1) Real or personal income-producing property, tools of trade, governmental entitlement specifically treated as exempt assets by state or federal law; - Actual work-related expenses, whether itemized or by standard deduction, such as taxes, retirement fund contributions, union dues, transportation costs to and from work, special equipment costs and child care expenses; or - 3) Earned income of children below the age of 18 years who are full-time students and who are not working full time. - In determining need, the period of time used as a basis for the calculation shall be a 30-day period commencing on the date of the application.
 This prospective calculation shall not disqualify an applicant who has exhausted income to purchase basic necessities, provided that the income does not exceed the income standards established by the municipality (22 M.R.S.A. § 4301(7)). - 4) Certain public benefit programs are specifically exempt from being counted as income for purposes of GA.
-These programs include: - Food Stamps (7 USCS § 2017(b)) - Li-Heap (42 USCS § 8624) - Family Development Accounts (22 M.R.S. § 3762) - Americorp VISTA program benefits (42 USCS § 5044 (f)) - Property tax rebates issued under the Maine Residents Property Tax Program (AKA "Circuitbreaker" Program) (36 M.R.S.A. § 6216) - Aspire Support Service Payments (10-144 CMR Chapter 323)
+These programs include: - Food Stamps (7 USCS § 2017(b)) - Li-Heap (42 USCS § 8624) - Family Development Accounts (22 M.R.S. § 3762) - Americorp VISTA program benefits (42 USCS § 5044 (f)) - Property tax rebates issued under the Maine Property Tax Fairness Credit program, only so long as the money is spent on basic necessities.
+(22 M.R.S.A. § 4301(7)) - Aspire Support Service Payments (10-144 CMR Chapter 323)

-Initial Applicants.
-A person who has not applied for assistance in this or any other municipality are considered initial applicants.
+Initial Applicant.
+A person who has not applied for assistance in this or any other municipality is considered an initial applicant.